Piling Mat: Design Process & Specifications

 The inequalities in the two equations in Figure 3 are needed to check for cases where critical shear failure occurs entirely within the granular layer.

-Figure 5 - Bearing capacity equations for strip and square/circular footings, where T represents the load transfer efficiency of the granular layer, qs=surface bearing capacity of subgrade when H=0, qg = surface bearing capacity of granular layer when H=infinite.
+Figure 5 - Bearing capacity equations for strip and square/circular footings, where T represents the load transfer efficiency of the granular layer, qs=surface bearing capacity of subgrade when H=0, qg = surface bearing capacity of the granular layer when H=infinite.
 (Lees 2020)

 Next steps